skacem/skacem.github.io/_posts/2021-06-25-Web-Crawlers.md

 <div class="thecap"> DevTool in Action </div>
 </div>

-As we can see, all the movies are listed under the element `table` with the class attribute `table` and the titlesare under the element `a` with the class attribute `unstyled articleLink`:
+As we can see, all the movies are listed under the element `table` with the class attribute `table` and the titles are under the element `a` with the class attribute `unstyled articleLink`:

 ```python
 movies = soup.find('table', class_="table").find_all('a', class_="unstyled articleLink")
 ```

 That's it we are done.

 Let's get it all together: